 Restricted stock which is then subject to restrictions shall be forfeited to Bancorp by a holder of restricted stock upon termination of his/her employment; provided, however, that no such forfeiture shall occur because of death, or total disability, in which case all outstanding shares of restricted stock will vest 100 percent as of the date of employment termination.
-In all other cases, nonvested restricted stock shall be forfeited upon termination of employment.
-However, the Committee shall have discretion to vest any or all shares 100 percent upon termination of employment due to retirement.
+In all other cases, the Committee shall have discretion to vest any or all shares 100 percent upon termination of employment.